Rehab Essentials for Inpatient Treatment in New Jersey

-Like all other items that aren’t straight-forward, check with our facility to find out which clothing items are not permitted (if any).
+Like all other items that aren’t straightforward, check with our facility to find out which clothing items are not permitted (if any).
 Additionally, it’s a good idea to bring clothing that makes an individual look and feel good.
-So, bring clothing that can be easily paired with other clothes and doesn’t need dry-cleaning.
+So, bring clothing that can be easily paired with other clothes and won’t require dry-cleaning.

-Patients should plan to bring seven days worth of clothes in total.
-It’s best to avoid bringing too much clothing as many spaces are smaller than at home and might be shared.
+Patients should plan to bring a week’s worth of clothes in total.
+It’s best to avoid bringing too much clothing when packing for rehab as many living spaces are smaller than at home and might be shared with others.

-- Undergarments – Underwear (Make sure to bring more than seven days’ worth since it’s not so bad to wear a shirt twice but not underwear.)
+- Undergarments – Make sure to bring more than seven days’ worth of underwear.

 - Shoes – Don’t bring too many pairs of shoes but consider bringing casual ones, shoes for physical activity, rain boots, slippers, and shower shoes (flip flops)

-- Pants – If it’s cold, a patient might want to bring more than one who is attending rehab with sunny weather.
+- Pants – If it’s cold, a patient might want to bring more clothing than a person who is attending rehab in sunny weather.

 - Shorts – Just like shirts, some shorts are too revealing and may not be allowed.

-- A hat – Holistic therapy often includes time spent outside, so patients should bring a hat that will protect them from the sun
+- A hat – Holistic treatment and therapy often includes time spent outside, so patients should bring a hat that will protect them from the sun.

 - Clothes for activities – For some rehab centers, this might include attire for swimming, hiking, and other outdoor activities.